Video capture SDK / Media Player SDK for development of C#, VB, Delphi, C++Builder, QT Visual C++ and PureBasic applications.

 It is possible to stream audio/video directly to the network, or through media servers, or to merge several clips into a single one, split a clip into smaller clips and transcode them to different formats.

-TVideoGrabber is also an advanced media player that lets play audio/video clips at their normal speed, faster, slower, forward and backward, one by one or through a playlist.
+TVideoGrabber is also an advanced media player that lets play audio/video clips at their normal speed, faster, slower, forward and backward.

 It is possible to capture frames, perform text/graphic overlays over the video frames or only over the video window, during preview, recording or playback, perform PIP video from another TVideoGrabber component, apply video processing like rotation, cropping and more.